GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/HardwareAddresses.md

 The native devices on a blade (locks/inputs/outputs) are on bus 0

-The OSDP busses on a door blade are bus 1 and 2
+The OSDP buses on a door blade are bus 1 and 2